 Types of Term Deposits

-Before you decide that a term deposit is for you, it’s worth considering what kind you want to keep your funds in.
-Whether you're a short-term saver or a long-term investor, there's likely a term deposit option that fits your needs.
+Before you decide that a term deposit is for you, it's worth thinking about what kind of account you want to keep your funds in.
+Whether you're a short-term saver or in it for the long haul, there's likely to be a term deposit option that fits your needs.

-We’ve broken down the different kinds of term deposits commonly on offer to help you decide.
+We've broken down the different kinds of common term deposits to help you decide.

 Short term deposits